 How Often Will You Feel Baby Move?

 It can be hard to nail down a precise amount your baby should move.
-Most doctors consider the movement case-specific, but have a range of frequency in mind that acts as an indicator that your baby is safe.
+Most doctors consider the movement case-specific but have a range of frequency in mind that acts as an indicator that your baby is safe.
 At first, you may only feel your baby kick once a day, or once in two days.
 This is because of the lack of strength to move in a manner that is noticeable externally.
 As time goes on you will feel the increase of movement quite noticeably.
-It is recommended that you visit a doctor if the frequency of kicks or movement deteriorates to below 10 times every two hours after the initial 7-15 weeks of pregnancy.
-It is estimated that a baby moves approximately 30-45 times per hour every day during your pregnancy.
+Foetal kick count should be started from 28 weeks of pregnancy only.
+It is estimated that a baby moves around 30 times an hour in the third trimester unless the baby is sleeping.

-Will Your Baby Kick Less at End of Pregnancy?
+Will Your Baby Kick Less at the End of Pregnancy?

 If your baby begins to move less towards the end of your pregnancy, it can be an indicator that something isn’t right.
 Although you won’t feel the extreme movement you would have during the earlier stages of pregnancy, your baby is still developing, and this means they will continue to stretch and move to make room for themselves.
 As you reach the end of your term, your baby also is shifting positions more to prepare for the birthing process.
 It is recommended that you talk to your doctors if you feel your baby is not moving enough or is not moving in a healthy manner.